flipkart-incubator/hbase-orm/README.md

  * Checkout latest stable version `git checkout v1.3`
  * Execute `mvn clean install` from shell

-Currently, projects that use this library are running to [Hortonworks Data Platform v2.2](http://hortonworks.com/blog/announcing-hdp-2-2/) (corresponds to Hadoop 2.6 and HBase 0.98).
-However, if you're using a different version (or even different distribution like [Cloudera](http://www.cloudera.com/)), you may change the versions in [pom.xml](./pom.xml) to desired ones and build the project.
+Currently, projects that use this library are running on [Hortonworks Data Platform v2.2](http://hortonworks.com/blog/announcing-hdp-2-2/) (corresponds to Hadoop 2.6 and HBase 0.98).
+However, if you're using a different distribution of Hadoop (like [Cloudera](http://www.cloudera.com/)) or if you are using a different version of Hadoop, you may change the versions in [pom.xml](./pom.xml) to desired ones and build the project.

 **Please note**: Test cases are very comprehensive - they even spin an [in-memory HBase test cluster](https://github.com/apache/hbase/blob/master/hbase-server/src/test/java/org/apache/hadoop/hbase/HBaseTestingUtility.java) to run data access related test cases (near-realworld scenario).
 So, build times can sometimes be longer.